Mideast Arms Deal Seeks Delicate Balance

 NORTHAM: James Russell with the Naval Postgraduate School in Monterey argues that meddling in Iraq by regional states is a logical response to the deteriorating situation in Iraq.
 He says they're hedging their bets for the date the U.S. pulls out.
 Russell says the arms deal could help reassure U.S. allies in the region.

-Professor JAMES RUSSELL (Naval Postgraduate School): The arms sales package, of course, is one step the United States is taking to restore the confidence that the regimes, the regional states that have historically been friendly with us, that we will remain with them and that we will remain committed to regional security and stability.
+JAMES RUSSELL: The arms sales package, of course, is one step the United States is taking to restore the confidence that the regimes, the regional states that have historically been friendly with us, that we will remain with them and that we will remain committed to regional security and stability.

 NORTHAM: The weapons deal is seen, in part, as a way to curtail attempts by Iran to expand its own strategic goals in the region.
 But Iranian hard-liners may see the move as further justification for a nuclear weapons program, says Jon Alterman with the Center for Strategic and International Studies.

-Mr. JON ALTERMAN (Director, Middle East Program, Center for Strategic and International Studies): They are surrounded by states with increasingly powerful arsenals, that a nuclear deterrent, an unconventional deterrent, is increasingly the only way to defend the country.
+JON ALTERMAN: They are surrounded by states with increasingly powerful arsenals, that a nuclear deterrent, an unconventional deterrent, is increasingly the only way to defend the country.
 And some people will see this as a reason to go ahead even faster.
 Others will argue that this is a reason to negotiate, to be more cautious, that the U.S. is not going away.

 NORTHAM: The final weapons deal is due to be formally presented to Congress in September.